HACKERALERT/Picocrypt/README.md

 <strong>Linux</strong>

-A .AppImage for Linux is coming soon.
+Linux is currently not supported.

 <br>
 Note: For some reason, there's an outdated and useless tool called PicoCrypt on the Internet, which was last updated in 2005.
 PicoCrypt is not related to Picocrypt (this project). <strong>Make sure you only download Picocrypt from this Github repository to ensure that you download the correct and backdoor-free software.
 Downloading from somewhere else could mean that you're downloading malicious and hacked software!</strong>